Harold Hopkins (physicist): Biography

-For some reason he was not given reserved-occupation status, which led to his being called up and being trained briefly in blowing up bridges.
-(He was obviously a natural, quickly rising to the rank of 'acting unpaid lance corporal' and winning a prize for his speed at dismantling and reassembling his rifle.)
-The error of this placement soon became apparent and he was set to work on designing optical systems for the rest of the war and was able at the same time to work on a thesis for his PhD, which was obtained in 1945.
+Hopkins was inexplicably not given reserved-occupation status, which led to his being called up and being briefly trained in blowing up bridges.
+(He was a natural, quickly rising to the rank of 'acting unpaid lance corporal' and winning a prize for his speed at dismantling and reassembling his rifle.)
+The error of this placement soon became apparent and he was set to work on designing optical systems for the rest of the war, at the same time working on a thesis for his PhD, which was obtained in 1945.

 He began a research fellowship at Imperial College London in 1947, lecturing in optics.
 The next twenty years saw him emerge as one of the foremost authorities in the field of optics.
 In addition to his own work, he attracted a large number of high quality PhD students from all over the world, many of whom became senior academics and researchers themselves.
 His reputation as a teacher was second to none.
 When he moved to Reading University in 1967 to take up the newly created chair in optics, many of his former MSc students at Imperial would travel to Reading to attend his lectures.
 He always believed that his primary responsibility was his teaching and that the research came second.
 However he was also totally convinced that teaching and scientific research were vitally important to each other.
 "Only when you try to teach something do you discover whether you truly understand it."